arrjon/Amortized-NLME-Models/README.md

 - [BayesFlow](https://bayesflow.org): `pip install bayesflow`
 - [PyPesto](https://pypesto.readthedocs.io): `pip install pypesto`

-Then you can clone the AmortizedNLME package using the `git clone` command and install the requirements from the `requirements.txt` file.
+Then you can clone the AmortizedNLME package using the `git clone`.

 ## Simulation and Training Phase using BayesFlow
 Import the necessary packages